seed-labs/seed-labs/lab-setup/apple-arm/README.md

 ## Testing Results: Labs with some issues

+- Software - Buffer Overflow Lab: not able to setup the /bof-container using make as arm does not support -m32 flag in gcc.
+- Software - Return-to-libc Lab: not supported for arm archetecture.

 ## Testing Results: Labs without issues

+- Software - SetUID Lab: fully tested; no issue.
+- Software - Race Condition lab: fully tested; no issue.
 - Web - CSRF, XSS, and SQL Injection Labs: tested the lab setup environment.